 In total, 109 sites currently participate in the most recent update, with more sites and companies joining the project.
 These sites represent most areas of the world and a range of operating configurations.
 These companies account for approximately 25% of global crude steel production.

 The worldsteel LCI study is one of the most comprehensive LCI studies ever carried out for a material, and was probably one of the first completed in accordance with the ISO standards on LCA (ISO 14040 series).
 It was an exhaustive process to collate some 20,000 items of data from the participating steel companies and to create various models and calculations for upstream processes.
 Therefore, it offers enormous scope for data analysis, trending, benchmarking and investigating environmental significance.

 This approach has been repeated and improved for the update studies, to include key upstream processes.
 The data quality is excellent: data are recent, from reliable sources and, in general, their range and variance is small.
 Every item of data is documented and verifiable.
 Measures were also taken to verify apparent inconsistencies and to ensure the consistent application of the study methodology, including training and technical support to ensure correct procedures for completion of the questionnaires.

 The database includes information on whether data were measured, calculated or estimated.
 The process of generating LCI results is transparent and extensively documented, and therefore reproducible.
-Finally, independent critical review panels reviewed each study.
+Finally, each study underwent an independent critical review.

 As an LCI is a cradle-to-gate study, the database includes upstream data (i.e., iron ore mining, electricity production, etc.).
-Iron ore mining data was received directly from iron ore operations.
-Coal data was generated based on the source of metallurgical coal.
-Electricity production was obtained mainly from commercial databases (TEAM and GaBi).
+The majority of upstream data was obtained from the commercial database, GaBi.
+Where possible data was taken from other industry associations, such as the International Aluminium Institute and the International Zinc Association.

 The inventory includes: